AntenehTsegaye21/alx-system_engineering-devop/0x00-shell_basics/README.md

 ls -al . .. /boot-------------------lists all files including hidden in current directory and the boot directory.
 file /directory/fileName------------prints the type of the file.
 ln -s /directory/linkToFile originalFile-------------------create a symbolic link from the original file to the linkToFile.
 cp -u -n match all + fileExtension  parentDirectory-----------------copies all updated and non existing files from the current working directory to the parent directory.
+mv [A-Z] + match all /dir/subDir/-----------------matches all the files beginning with capital letters and moves them to the subDirectory.